Key reasons that saving money into a pension is a really smart idea

 There are lots of ways to save, and many of them may seem more glamorous than a pension.
 Even if you’re thinking specifically about money for your retirement, you may be tempted to open a savings account or invest in property instead.
 But here are some key reasons that saving money into a pension is a really smart idea and is likely to leave you with more cash in the long-run.

 New auto-enrolment pension rules mean that your company has to contribute money to your pension as long as you’re making contributions.
 This starts at a minimum of 1% of your salary from your employer when you contribute 2%.
 Your workplace may also offer ‘contribution matching’, which means they’ll pay more into your pension if you increase your own contributions.

-The standard rate of tax relief is 20%, and higher rate tax payers can then claim another 20% back through their tax returns.
+You can get tax top ups of 25% for your contributions.
+Higher rate taxpayers can then claim another 20% back through their tax returns.
 The tax relief limit is currently set at £40,000 per year or 100% of your salary (whichever is lower).
 Any contributions you make over this limit will be taxed at your highest rate of income tax.

 Inheritance tax friendly

 Pensions fare well when it comes to inheritance tax too.
 When someone dies, their pension is held outside of their estate.
 If the pension holder is under 75 years old, their pension can usually be passed on as a lump sum without money taken off for inheritance tax.
 Older than 75 and inheritance tax is deducted at a rate of 45% for passing on the pension as a lump sum.